Lawyer for woman arrested at McDonald’s accuses sheriff of ridiculing her with ‘Happy Meal’ comment

 McLymont, her lawyer, says Jones has bipolar disorder and depression, and was not taking her medication due to her pregnancy.
 She was upset over a dispute concerning her food order and not getting a refund, which was also the reason she called 911, according to McLymont.

-Sheriff Judd, last Friday, suggested that Jones and her legal team only brought up her pregnancy and mental health issues as an “excuse.”
+Judd last Friday suggested that Jones and her legal team only brought up her pregnancy and mental health issues as an “excuse.”

-Clayton Cowart, a local civil rights leader, criticized Sheriff Judd for the comments.
+Clayton Cowart, a local civil rights leader, criticized Judd for the comments.

-“Stick to McPolicing, stay out of the McCamera and stop trying to be a McMovie Star, mental illness is real,” said Cowart.
+“Stick to McPolicing, stay out of the McCamera and stop trying to be a McMovie Star, mental illness is real,” Cowart said.

 Jones is facing charges of burglary with assault, criminal mischief, disorderly conduct and misuse of 911.

-“[Sheriff Judd’s] unprofessional and dangerous comments stand to taint any potential jury pool that Ms. Tianis could potentially have in this case,” said McLymont.
+“[Sheriff Judd’s] unprofessional and dangerous comments stand to taint any potential jury pool that Ms. Tianis could potentially have in this case,” McLymont said.

 The sheriff dismissed allegations his comments would taint a jury pool if the case were to go to trial.

 “Do you think anybody’s gonna pay any attention to a press conference today at a jury trial a year or two or three years down the road?
-That’s nonsense,” said Sheriff Judd.
+That’s nonsense,” Judd said.